Our unique analysis of the bills Wheat sponsored and cosponsored provides insight into his position in the House of Representatives.

 From Jan 1983 to Nov 1994, Wheat missed 179 of 5,680 roll call votes, which is 3.2%.
-This is better than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|